 Creating a sustainable planet rests in the hands of industries, their manufacturers, and also individuals.
 When there's an increase in the demand and advocacy for sustainable practices and products, it challenges more companies to step up.
 From our daily activities to shopping habits, it's possible to place sustainability at the top of our priorities.
-From little purchase decisions to those that require more commitment, we've highlighted tips on how to shop sustainably in this article.
+From little purchase decisions to those requiring more commitment, we've highlighted tips on how to shop sustainably in this article.

 The kind of fashion choices we make, such as fast fashion or sustainable fashion, either have a positive or negative environmental impact.
 This also goes for food choices, appliances, and personal care products.

-One of the prominent ways to help you shop sustainably is being conversant with eco-labels.
+One of the prominent ways to help you shop sustainably is by being conversant with eco-labels.
 Eco-labels are also known as environmental or green labels or kitemarks.
 These refer to specific symbols on a product that reflects its conformity to specific social or environmental standards.
 Therefore, the symbols serve as guides when shopping.

-According to a study, labels related to Carbon Footprint, Animal Welfare, Fair Trade, and Rainforest Alliance are amongst the prominent labels1.
-Below are some eco-labels and their meanings.
-So when next you're shopping, you can identify these to make eco-friendly and ethical purchase decisions.
+According to a study, labels related to Carbon Footprint, Animal Testing and Welfare, Fair Trade, and Rainforest Alliance are among the labels consumers most value1.
+Below are some eco-labels and their meanings that help people spot fast fashion and check the sustainability efforts of a sustainable brand.
+So when next you're shopping online or in a physical store, you can identify these to make eco-friendly and ethical shopping decisions.

 In addition, certain types of wood that the fashion industry uses can also be FSC certified.
-So when next you're shopping for clothes from brands that use wood-based textile, be sure to check for this label.
+So when next you're shopping for clothes from brands that use wood-based textiles, be sure to check for this label.
 This is a step towards supporting sustainable fashion.

-Sometimes, this symbol comes with certain numbers.
+Sometimes, this symbol comes with specific numbers.
 The numbers or text indicate the package's recycled content.
-One of the challenges with the Mobius Loop is that it is susceptible to being used for greenwashing claims by brands.
+One of the challenges with the Mobius Loop is that it is susceptible to being used for greenwashing claims by other brands.
 As a result, it is important to check for accompanying information to support such claims.

-The USDA Organic label and certification is directly related to the agricultural industry.
+The USDA Organic label and certification are directly related to the agricultural industry.
 The label signifies that an item is organic.
-This means that the production process relies on natural methods rather than the use of toxic ingredients.
-It also indicates that the agricultural practices maintain water and soil quality and conserve biodiversity.
+This means that the production process relies on natural methods rather than toxic ingredients.

-When shopping fair trade, you’re able to identify brands that provide safe and fair working conditions for their workers, protect the ecosystem, and support community development.
+When shopping fair trade, you can identify brands that provide safe and fair working conditions for their workers, protect the ecosystem, and support community development.
 From human rights to environmental issues, Fair Trade addresses these.
 You can find this label on various items such as fashion goods, cocoa, honey, spices, and oils.

-GOTS is the prominent organic textiles processing standard for clothes and other related goods.
+GOTS is the prominent organic textiles processing standard for clothes, luxury fashion, and other related goods.
 The certification and subsequent labeling occur at the various stages of the supply chain when producing textiles for clothes.
 Therefore, you're assured that an item with a GOTS label has passed the criteria through the process from field to fashion.

 The Energy Star symbol signifies energy-efficient items.
 You can find this symbol on appliances, electronics, and building materials.
-The idea behind this certification is to conserve energy and reduce greenhouse gas emissions.
+This certification aims to conserve energy and reduce greenhouse gas emissions.
 Consequently, this helps homes and businesses save costs and protect the environment.